Wacol

 Table Chart PROFILE FAQ

-Wacol features high concentrations of group households, with a fairly typical median household size
+Wacol features high concentrations of group households, with a higher-than-average median household size

 Family households constitute 72.2% of all households, including 27.0% couples with children, 16.3% couples without children, and 27.0% single parent families.
-Non-family households account for the remaining 27.8%, with lone person households at 22.4% and group households comprising 5.1%.
-The median household size is 2.8 people, which aligns with the Greater Brisbane average.
+Non-family households make up 27.8%, consisting of lone person households at 22.4% and group households comprising 5.1%.
+The median household size is 2.8 people, larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households